 - Your colorist will evaluate your hair: Even if you've already come in for a consultation, your colorist will begin by evaluating your hair and inspiration photos (be sure to bring a few that represent your color goals for your hair).
 They'll likely ask you questions about how often you heat style, which way you part your hair, how you usually style it, how often you're committed to returning for touch-ups, and if you're open to having a trim before deciding on the final color plan for the day.

 - Sectioning and hand-painting your hair: Once you and your colorist have decided on a final color plan together based on your goals and lifestyle, they'll mix up some lightener and bring it over to the station where you're seated.
 This is your chance to go to the bathroom, make sure you have a beverage, and that your phone/book/magazine is out in your lap, because once the painting process begins, you'll be seated in your chair for 1-2 hours, depending on how much hair you have and how much lighter you're going.
-Your colorist will work section by section, panting specifically selected strands from a section of hair and then covering that section with cotton or saran wrap so the lightener doesn't bleed into unwanted hair sections.
+Your colorist will work section by section, painting specifically selected strands from a section of hair and then covering that section with cotton or saran wrap so the lightener doesn't bleed into unwanted hair sections.
 The lighter you're going, the smaller the sections will be and the more strands from each section they will choose to paint.
-During this period, be prepared to answer questions follow-up questions from your stylist, like what your natural hair texture looks like (and if you tend to wear your natural hair texture).
+During this period, be prepared to answer follow-up questions from your stylist, like what your natural hair texture looks like (and if you tend to wear your natural hair texture).

 - Sitting under the dryer: After 1-2 hours, your colorist will likely have you sit under a dryer to expedite the lightening process (lightener works faster when heat is involved).
 Lightener starts working on contact, so your hair has been slowly lightening as lightener was applied to each section.
-For this reason, your colorist might only apply the dryer to the second half of your head (since the lightener had been sitting on the first site of your hair for longer).
+For this reason, your colorist might only apply the dryer to the second half of your head (since the lightener had been sitting on the first side of your hair for longer).
 Or, if you have fragile hair or are going for more subtle highlights, your colorist might skip the dryer altogether and just have you sit in the chair without any heat while the lightener works its magic.
 Either way, you could be waiting for the lightener to process for anywhere from 15-45 minutes.
 Your colorist will come by a few times during this time period and check on how your hair is reacting to make sure your strands don't over-lighten.

 - Rinsing and applying a protein treatment: Once your stylist decides your strands have lightened to the right shade, you'll head over to the bowl to be rinsed out.
 It isn't uncommon for your stylist's assistant to do this part, and rest assured that they're specifically trained to execute these steps to perfection.
 Because bleach can be harsh on your hair, you'll likely receive a protein treatment like Olaplex to restore the bonds in your hair.

 - Applying gloss: While your hair is lightened by the bleach when your stylist hand-paints, chances are it's not the exact tone you're looking for.
 Perhaps your inspiration photos featured a golden blonde, but your base color is naturally more ashy.
 In this step, your colorist (or their assistant) will apply toner to help blend your natural base and new highlights together and achieve the overall tone you're going for, be it more golden or more icy.
 Once a moisture-restoring gloss is applied evenly throughout the hair, it usually has to sit for about 10 minutes.
-Your colorist will check the after this time frame and confirm if it should be rinsed out or if the formula should sit for a bit longer.
+Your colorist will check the color after this time frame and confirm if it should be rinsed out or if the formula should sit for a bit longer.
 Once you're ready, you'll be shampooed and conditioned.

 The Difference Between Balayage and Ombré Hair